No matter how much we love running or how consistently we train, it is inevitable that we will hit a running plateau at some point during training.

 All runners battle slow progress at some point, even elite athletes.
 Experiencing a running plateau is your body’s way of signaling that something isn’t quite right.

-Whether that’s your training plan, mental game, goal setting, or what you’re doing after the run, it’s important to mix things up.
+Whether it’s your training plan, mental game, goal setting, or running routine, it’s important to mix things up.
 Challenge yourself to new workouts, increase your cross training, take a break, or begin stretching on a regular basis.

 Remember that there is a season for everything, and this season of slow progress is bound to come to an end eventually.
 Listen to your body and respond to its signals each and every day – and before long, you might be back on track for your next PR.